mahri-a/stellar-casting/README.md

 * `gender`

 #### GET `/actors`
+Returns all actors.
 Results are paginated in groups of 5.
 Include a request parameter to choose a page, starting from 1.

 Example
 ```bash